Updated July 17, 2023

-What is Settlement Date?
+What is the Settlement Date?

-The term “settlement date” refers to the date on which the trade is settled either through the exchange of the securities and cash or netting out for a transaction that took place a few days back.
+The term “settlement date” refers to the date the trade settles, either through the exchange of securities and cash or netting out for a transaction a few days back.

 When Does Settlement Date Occur?